spazznolo/spazznolo.github.io/_posts/2023-01-15-tennis-framework.md

 </p>
 <p>
 <h5>Game-State Classification</h5>
-Because of the labelling framework, where players are only labelled when the camera is in 'gameplay' mode (long static shot of the court with a player in front of the net and another behind it), the player detection model fails to detect players in other shots like replay or time-outs or even commercials.
+Because of the labelling framework, where players are only labelled when the camera is in 'gameplay' mode (long static shot of the court with a player in front of the net and another behind it), the player detection model fails to detect players in other shots like commercials or time-outs or even replays.
 This allows for an indirect game-state classification strategy - whenever players aren't detected, it is assumed to be non-gameplay.
 A post will be dedicated on refining this.
 </p>
 <p>
 <h5>Detecting Court Lines</h5>